Sustainable Food Production and the Mediterranean Diet

 - Some group meals and tastings

-- Airport transfers and transportation for all group activities
+- Transportation for all group activities

 - Entrance fees to group cultural and sightseeing activities